-When it comes to ray-trace rendering, NVIDIA RTX and Quadro RTX GPUs can now do much of the heavy lifting, but the CPU continues to be the heart of the workstation.
+When it comes to ray-trace rendering, NVIDIA RTX and Quadro RTX GPUs can now do much of the heavy lifting, but the CPU continues to be an important element of a performance-balanced workstation.

-For most AEC workflows, CPU frequency (GHz) should be prioritized over the number of cores.
+For most CAD-centric workflows, CPU frequency (GHz) should be prioritized over the number of cores.
 The higher the GHz, the more performance one can get out of the system and of the predominantly single-threaded applications.
 A high GHz CPU can also help boost 3D graphics performance.